Shannon-Barretto/time-series-analysis-jnj/README.md

 ## 📁 Files

-- `10927437_Time_Series_Coursework.pdf`: The full report detailing the analysis, methodology, diagnostics, and conclusion.
+- `report.pdf`: The full report detailing the analysis, methodology, diagnostics, and conclusion.
-- `10927437.r`: R script used for plotting and modelling
+- `jnj_time_series_analysis.r`: R script used for plotting and modelling

 ## 🛠 Tools & Techniques